craftcms/docs/docs/5.x/reference/field-types/entries.md

 ### Working with Entries Field Data

-If you have an element with an Entries field in your template, you can access its related entries using your Entries field’s handle:
+If you have an element with an entries field in your template, you can access its related entries using your entries field’s handle:

 ::: code
 ```twig